spiritnanas/ftblog/README.md

 **Preface:** I am not an expert on this topic.
 I am writing this post as I go, and as I feel comfortable with the information I have learned.
 I found it very challenging to locate all of the information needed to get a detailed understanding of PKI, TLS, and 802.1x in one place.
 Honestly, I did not even find PKI in one place, not even close.
 My goal is to provide this as a starting point for others wanting to learn about the topic.

+This post assumes you have a basic knowledge of the main compoents in PKI and why, on the surface, one might want to implement PKI.

 The below section is a series of vocabulary and short descriptions.
 They seem mostly unrelated but will be referenced many times later on.
 It is helpful to familiarize yourself with some of these terms.

 ### Digital Signature vs Encryption